-- Ads: Twitch sells $231.8 million annually in advertising.
+- Ads: Twitch sells over $230 million annually in advertising.
 You can earn about $250 per month in ads for every 100 followers.

-- Subscriptions: If you qualify for the Twitch affiliate program with a minimum of 50 followers and 8 total streaming hours over seven days, you can split the subscription income from your followers 50/50 with Twitch.
-There are currently three monthly subscription tiers: $4.99, $9.99, and $24.99.
+- Subscriptions: If you qualify for the Twitch affiliate program with a minimum of 50 followers, an average of at least 3 concurrent viewers in the last 30 days, at least 7 unique broadcast days and 500 total broadcast minutes in the last 30 days, you can split the subscription income from your followers 50/50 with Twitch.
+There are currently three monthly subscription tiers: $4.99, $9.99 and $24.99.
 Affiliate streamers playing 40 hours per week can make $3,000 to $5,000 per month.

 - Bits: Once you’re an affiliate, your followers can tip you with virtual “Bits.”
 They currently convert into roughly one cent per Bit.
 It doesn’t sound like much, but fans spent $2 million on Bits in the first few months they were introduced.

 - Sponsorships: Promoting products or companies can bring you extra money.
 Ninja, the top-earning Twitch streamer makes an average sponsorship of $600,000.